 What to store in cabinets above the fridge that are empty?
 We actually ended up with two empty cabinets in this kitchen after organizing!
 Don’t worry, we’ll find the perfect things to store up there, things that are light, bulky and not used very often.

 I love to see upper cabinets organized with tray dividers, like this one below.
 You can see this time that we reversed the equation and stored low-use platters at the very top of this cabinet because she used the baking trays more often than the platters.

 I used this same short-shelf trick recently on the very top shelf of a pantry to store coffee pods.
 For a shorter client, she could just barely reach the very top of the pantry without a stool.
 We stacked her Nespresso boxes at the tippy-top all in a neat row, and made perfect use of that little slice of space.
 That space would have otherwise gone to waste, but here it looks so organized.

 Does that cabinet above refrigerator seem like a waste to you?
+You and thousands of other people today are searching the internet for “what to store in cabinet above fridge.”
 I’ve given you a couple of ideas of what goes there, but you might have to move a shelf to make it really work for you.
 Are you up for it?